MA Education student working at their laptop

 Assessment methods

 Assessment on this course has been carefully planned to work specifically for online delivery.
-Assessment provides the course team with a means of offering tailored guidance alongside advice on how to progress knowledge and skills in key areas that relate to the course Learning Outcomes.
-The course team will identify your strengths and weaknesses as an individual and discuss them with you throughout your time on the course.
+The course team will identify your strengths and areas for development as an individual and discuss them with you throughout your time on the course.

 As you move through the modules, your work will be assessed through several different formats: